 Working Backwards Template

-Determine whether a new product or feature is worth building.
+Use our free Working Backwards template to determine whether a new product or feature is worth building.

 About the Working Backwards Template